Tinaminae: Feeding

 Members of these genera, because of their residence in the forests, tend to eat fleshy fruit as their predominate choice of food.
-That is not to say they won't eat other objects, as they are a very opportunistic group.
+That is not to say they will not eat other objects, as they are a very opportunistic group.
 For example, they will also eat leaves, buds, and seeds, and will eat insects for variety.
 When eating, they prefer to eat their food of the ground but will grab it off low-hanging branches as well.
 In fact, members of Crypturellus have been documented jumping as high as 1 m for insects.

 Some species require regular sources of water for hydration while others like the solitary tinamou can survive without a permanent source of water, and will gain their water from the succulent choices of fruit.
-When drinking, they are unlike most other birds in that they don't lift their heads bill high after imbibing to allow the liquid the use of gravity to help it down.
+When drinking, they are unlike most other birds in that they do not lift their heads bill high after imbibing to allow the liquid the use of gravity to help it down.
 Instead, they have the ability to suck and swallow.